 This manual is a guide designed to assist you in passing the knowledge, vehicle inspection and on/off road skills exams.
 To find out which parts of this manual you should study, see figure 1-1.
 The testing will be difficult if you have not studied this manual and practiced the required skills needed to operate a CMV.

 What to Bring to Your Road Test

-- Your appointment slip. - Your valid and up to date CDL learners permit - Your current and valid driver's license and a sponsor driver with the appropriate class of license. - Properly registered and inspected representative vehicle (s)
+- Your appointment slip. - Your valid and up to date CDL learners permit. - Your current and valid driver license. - A sponsor driver with the appropriate class of license. - Properly registered and inspected representative vehicle (we do not provide a CMV for you).